Urgent Injunctions in Australia: When You Need the Court to Act Fast

 - Barrister (if briefed): $3,000 to $10,000+ per day

-Court filing fees for a Supreme Court originating application commenced by a company are approximately $3,000.
+Court filing fees depend on the nature of the proceeding.
+For an originating application filed by a corporation in the Supreme Court, the fee is $2,250, rising to $3,191 for proceedings under the Corporations Act (figures current as at 1 July 2025).
+See our guide to Supreme Court filing fees in Queensland for current figures.
 If the injunction application is made as an interlocutory application in existing proceedings, no specific additional filing fee applies for the interlocutory application itself.
 Federal Court filing fees are comparable.

 Costs may be recoverable from the other party if you ultimately succeed (costs follow the event).
 The undertaking as to damages is an additional financial exposure on top of legal fees and in commercial disputes can be substantially larger than the legal costs themselves.